top of page

 Selling DRR: How to Highlight the Benefits of Sacrifice

-“At what level does a risk that is created by risk reduction itself become EXCESSIVE or UNACCEPTABLE, as measured in terms of the (potentially monumental) net gains that result for societal resilience?”
+“At what point does the risk created by risk reduction itself become EXCESSIVE or UNACCEPTABLE, as measured against the expected advancement of societal resilience?”

-Of course, if one is among those who benefit from a lowered risk…this would seem a fair bargain.
+Of course, if one is among those who benefit from a lowered risk…this might seem a fair bargain.

 If, however, you or a family member is among those inconvenienced…harmed physically or financially…or perhaps even killed as a result of a risk reduction program, you may think differently.